Techzaa-Interview/Backend-Interview-QnA/README.md

 6. **How do you manage application configuration in a Node.js application?**

+7. **What are the benefits and drawbacks of using Node.js for server-side development compared to traditional server-side languages like Java or PHP?**

 ## PHP Questions

 1. **What are the key differences between `include`, `require`, `include_once`, and `require_once` in PHP?**